-4 / sittle 16 Points of distinction Tax planning Tax Avoidance Tax Evasion Tax Management Definition It is a way to reduce tax liability by taking full advantages provided by the Act through various exemptions, deductions, rebates & relief. legally takes advantage of the loopholes in the It is the illegal way to reduce tax liability by deliberately suppressing income or sale or by increasing expenses, etc., which results in reduction of total income of the assessee.
+/ 4 / white 15/ Points of distinction Tax planning Tax Avoidance Tax Evasion Tax Management Definition liability by taking full advantages provided legally takes advantage of the loopholes in the It is the illegal way to reduce tax liability by deliberately suppressing income or sale or by increasing expenses, etc., which results in reduction of total income of the assessee.
 It is a procedure to comply with the provisions of the law.
-Feature Tax planning is a practice to follow the provisions of law within the moral framework. both in script & It is implementation or execution part of taxation department of an organisation.
+Feature Tax planning is a practice to follow the provisions of law within the moral framework. practice of bending the It is implementation or execution part of taxation department of an organisation.
 Object To reduce tax liability by applying script & moral of law.
 To reduce tax liability by applying unfair means.
 To comply with the provisions of laws.
 Approach It is futuristic and positive in nature.
 The planning is made today to avail benefits in future. term in nature, as loophole of the law will It is concerned with past and applied after the liability of tax has arisen.
 It is done with negative approach to avail benefits by It is a continuous approach, which is concerned with past (rectification, revisions etc.), present (filing of killing the moral of law. return, etc.) & future (corrective action).
 Benefit Generally, arises in long run.
 Generally, arises in short run.
 Generally, benefits do not arise but it causes penalty and prosecution.
-Penalty, interest & prosecution can be avoided.
-Treatment of Law It uses benefits of the law.
-It uses loopholes in the law.
-It overrules the law.
-It implements the law.
-Practice It is tax saving.
+7 - Treatment It uses benefits of the It uses loopholes in the It overrules the law.
+It implements the of Law law. law. law. of Law Practice law.
+It is tax saving. law.
 It is tax hedging.
+It is tax concealment. law.
+It is tax administration.
 It is tax concealment.
-It is tax administration.
-Practice Need It is tax saving.
-It is desirable It is tax hedging.
-It is avoidable It is tax concealment.
-It is objectionable -
+It is objectionable It is tax